 Hundreds of thousands of people are treated every year using donated tissue.
+The tissues that can be donated are: corneas, skin, bone, saphenous veins and heart valves.
 Nationwide, more than eight hundred thousand tissue grafts are annually distributed.
 Medical researchers continue to discover new ways to treat patients using donated tissue, resulting in greater need each year.

 HOW DONOR TISSUES CAN BENEFIT OTHERS

 If corneas are donated, two people can benefit from the gift of sight.
 The cornea is a clear lens sitting on the front of the eye and when removed, it looks like a soft contact lens.

 Two people may benefit from a heart valve donation.
 The heart is removed and sent to the tissue bank for removal of the aortic and pulmonic valves.
 These valves are used for heart valve replacements.
 A person receiving a human donated valve does not need anti-coagulant (blood thinner) therapy, as do those receiving a mechanical valve.
 Anti-coagulant therapy poses a 1.5% fatality risk per year when used.
 Therefore, it is beneficial for children and young adults to receive human valves.